SpatialVisVR: An Immersive, Multiplexed Medical Image Viewer With Contextual Similar-Patient Search: Abstract

 \section{Abstract}

-In modern pathology, multiplexed immunofluorescence (mIF) and multiplex immunohistochemistry (mIHC) bring both vast opportunities and challenges.
-These techniques illuminate complex tumor microenvironment interactions, necessitating intuitive visualization tools.
-With the rise of electronic health records (EHR) and information overload for physicians, integrating advanced technologies becomes essential.
-Enter SpatialVisVR: a versatile VR platform for comparing medical images, adaptable for data privacy on embedded hardware.
-Clinicians can capture pathology slides in real-time via mobile, then SpatialVisVR employs a deep learning algorithm to match and display similar mIF images.
-This interface allows for adding or removing up to 100 multiplexed protein channels, aiding immuno-oncology decisions.
-Ultimately, SpatialVisVR aims to refine diagnostic processes, promoting a holistic, efficient approach to immuno-oncology research and treatment.
+In contemporary pathology, multiplexed immunofluorescence (mIF) and multiplex immunohistochemistry (mIHC) present both significant opportunities and challenges.
+These methodologies shed light on intricate tumor microenvironment interactions, emphasizing the need for intuitive visualization tools to analyze vast biological datasets effectively.
+As electronic health records (EHR) proliferate and physicians face increasing information overload, the integration of advanced technologies becomes imperative.
+SpatialVisVR emerges as a versatile VR platform tailored for comparing medical images, with adaptability for data privacy on embedded hardware.
+Clinicians can capture pathology slides in real-time via mobile devices, leveraging SpatialVisVR's deep learning algorithm to match and display similar mIF images.
+This interface supports the manipulation of up to 100 multiplexed protein channels, thereby assisting in immuno-oncology decision-making.
+Ultimately, SpatialVisVR aims to streamline diagnostic processes, advocating for a comprehensive and efficient approach to immuno-oncology research and treatment.